 W = Wrist circumference measured on the hand side of the styloid process.
 (The styloid process is the bony lump on the outside of your wrist.)

 %bf = The body fat percentage at which you want to predict your maximum lean body mass

 Bone structure plays a role too.
 Outliers with very unusual bone structures, either small or large, will probably find the results of this formula to be inaccurate.
-There simply aren't enough super small or super large bone structures in this champion data pool to appropriate calculate mass potential for fringe body structures.
+There simply are not enough super small or super large bone structures in this champion data pool to appropriately calculate the mass potential for fringe body structures.

 Conversely, men with wider bone structures and hips may be able to exceed these predictions by 5%.
 They will have a slightly easier time building strength, and their frame will also carry around a bit more muscle mass.

-Steve Shaw's Natural Bodybuilding Potential FormulaWhile this formula is quite complicated, I've simplified it a bit over the years.
+Steve Shaw's Natural Bodybuilding Potential FormulaWhile this formula is quite complicated, I have simplified it a bit over the years.
 My variation streamlines Dr. Casey Butt's formula while only sacrificing a very minor degree of accuracy.

 For every inch above or below this height, add or subtract 4 to 5 pounds of lean body mass, respectively.

-The following chart compares maximum lean body mass potential, body fat percentage, and overall weight.
+The following chart compares the maximum lean body mass potential, body fat percentage, and overall weight.

 |Height||LBM (No Fat)||10%||15%||20%||25%||30%||35%||40%|